One Liner Review:

 Well, Shazam takes what Aquaman started and brings it to the next level.
 This movie is so playful and light-hearted that it’s kind of amazing it actually works.
 It’s the story of a kid, Billy Batson, who is searching for his mom.
 She abandoned him at a carnival when he was just a toddler, and he’s been running away from foster home to foster home ever since, always hoping to find her.
 Billy doesn’t know that he was abandoned.
 He thinks his mother lost him, and that he can just find her and they will go back to being a family again.
 With that kind of mindset, it’s no wonder things don’t seem to work out for him at each new foster home he goes to.

 We meet Billy as he’s hijacking a police car to search the database for the address of his mom.
-To do this, he locks two police officers in a store and then steals their lunch.
+To do this, he locks two police officers in a store, accesses their computer, and then steals their lunch.
 Not exactly the way we would expect a moral future would-be superhero to act.
 But this is no Superman / Captain America boyscout.
 He’s more of an anti-hero, which is generally a good thing (most superheroes these days are anti-heroes rebelling against authority.)
 Billy is found by the police and brought to a new foster home where he is immediately surrounded by a ton of new siblings.